-Are you in pain following a recent hernia mesh operation?
+Are you in pain because of hernia mesh?

 Contact us now if you're suffering.
 You may be entitled to substantial compensation and the consultation is always FREE.